Green Turtle Cay & New Plymouth

 Be sure to stop by for a visit at the Albert Lowe Museum for a peak at the settlement's earlier times.
 You'll also find here beautifully crafted model ships built by the late Mr. Lowe and art works by his renowned son Alton.
 Alton has a gallery in his lovely home.
 It's a 15 minute walk on the other side of settlement hill.
 See our page on Abaco Art.
 The model ship building continues by still another son, Vertrum, whose work can be found along with other local artists at Vert's Model Ships.
 Other points of interest is the Loyalist Memorial Sculpture Garden featuring Bronze busts of many of the influential folks of days gone bye.
 It's in the middle of town, you cant miss it.

 May is the Annual Green Turtle Heritage Festival.
 The well received event established a "Sister City" connection between historic Green Turtle Cay (New Plymouth) where the Loyalist first settled in 1784 and Key West, Florida, where many Green Turtle Cay residents relocated in the ensuing 150 years.
 When planning a trip to Green Turtle, you might want to consider this event.
 But book early.
 In recent times, other Cays have begun similar heritage celebrations too, albeit smaller versions.
 (See Flotsam & Jetsam).New Plymouth lies on the western side of settlement harbour, where resides lovely and quaint turn of the century New Plymouth Inn, reminiscent of Bogey and Bacall.
 It opens and closes at the whim of it's proprietor.
-Still it has one of the most romantic restaurants in all the islands.
+Still it had one of the most romantic restaurants in all the islands.
 In it's prime, it would have been an inspirational place for playwrights, novelists and poets.
-As of spring 2012 it was open and we can frankly report it was as charming as ever - the romance is still there.
+As of spring 2012 it was open and we can frankly report it was as charming as ever - the romance was still there.
 Whether it will remain open, is all up to Wally, its a-tad-eccentric, long time owner.
 It's location in the middle of the village, away from beaches and marinas, probably has something to do with past difficulties.

 For decades the favorite night (& day) spot for the visiting yachtsman and island hopping pilots alike, has been "Miss Emily's Blue Bee Bar".
 Miss Emily was the originator of the Bahamian national drink - the Goombay Smash.
 Miss Emily passed away in 1997 but the traditions of her "establishment" are now being run by her daughter Violet.
 Recently she has added an attractive dinning room serving lunch and dinner.
 The house specialties are Goombay Lobster or Blue Bee Special Grouper.
 Just up the hill from the Blue Bee is the island's hot spot, the "Roosters Rest" home of Kevin and the Gully Roosters playing the Bahamian staple, Rake & Scrape, with some Reggae and Soca (Calypso) added to the mix.
 They too, I hate to say, open with a west wind, but can be usually found playing at the G.T.Club. every Wednesday.